gmacario/wtf-docs/README.md

 * Prepare pitch
   - [X] Prepare pitch https://github.com/gmacario/wtf-docs/issues/9
-  - [X] Slide deck for the Hackaton - See https://github.com/neskov7/wtfweb
+  - [X] Slide deck for the Hackathon - See https://github.com/neskov7/wtfweb

-* Assemble the pieces for the final demo at the Hackaton
+* Assemble the pieces for the final demo at the Hackathon

   - [X] Prepare demo storyboard - See [demo](demo/)
   - [X] Bring up UDOO NEO with Android
   - [X] Connect IoTSemplice device
   - [ ] Test WtfApp on UDOO NEO (follow the storyboard)

-* [X] Pitch at the end of the hackaton
+* [X] Pitch at the end of the hackathon

 * [ ] ...